kalilistic/DalamudPluginRepo/README.md

 ### Note: I don't currently have any plugins in testing.
-Please get the latest verions from the official repo.
+Please get the latest versions from the official repo.
 ---------

 # Kal's Dalamud Plugin Repository